Learn Basic OHIP Billing

 - Recognize appropriate billing – justify the use of the fee code by documenting all components of the service.
 Seek advice if unsure of what code to bill before billing it.

-- Choose an experienced billing agent (with 7+ years experience).
+- Choose an experienced billing agent (with 7+ years of experience).

 - Have a system in place for monitoring billings and conduct your own preventative audit of your billing records.